 This is probably the most common curtain material.
 Cotton is plentiful, affordable, and easy to care for.
 They are usually quite thin but not usually sheer.
 We’ll get to sheer curtains soon enough.
 Right now, we’re talking about classic cotton.

 This was also one of the oldest types of curtains made.
-Cotton and linen were both ancient materials used to create drapes and curtains.
+Cotton and linen were both ancient materials used to create drapes and standard curtain lengths.
 Cotton is a solid choice that is completely machine washable.

 A lot of people get linen and cotton mixed up, believing that the two are one and the same.
 But they are not.
 Real linen is actually made from flax, though the term linen can refer to “fabrics” or materials.